-For this example we'll to select the 70/30 split.
-This will allow us to push the image to the right without actually pushing it too far beyond the site's width.
+For this example, select the 70/30 split.
+This allows us to push the image to the right without pushing it too far beyond the site's width.

-Now we'll add content to the left column only.
+Now add content to the left column only.
 The right column is to be left empty.

-After you have added your content, with the editor open we are going to click on the HTML button in order to add in our classes.
+After you have added your content, click on the HTML button to add in our classes with the editor open.

-The first block of content will be wrapped in a <p> paragraph tag and have the “largeText” class applied to it.
+The first block of content gets wrapped in a <p> paragraph tag and has the “largeText” class applied to it.

 NOTE: A word of caution when using the “imgRightOff” class.
-If media queries are not being used to prevent the image from going off the screen in mobile devices, you might not use this class.
+If you do not use the media queries to prevent the image from going off the screen on mobile devices, you might not use this class.

 - Stackable for mobile devices